Top 5 IDP Use Cases

 In the past, someone would have to open each invoice envelope, manually enter data into the company’s accounting system, and then file the invoice away.
 You can see how IDP can upend this slow process for the better.
-Using IDP, software can automatically perform those tasks, extracting the data, and routing it through to approving managers, too.
+Using IDP, the software can automatically perform those tasks, extracting the data and routing it through to approving managers, too.

 IDP streamlines contract management by extracting data from contracts like business names, key dates, and terms and conditions.
-It speeds up contact preparation and review, reducing the risk of loading inaccurate deliverables or contact info into your workflows.
+It speeds up contract preparation and review, reducing the risk of loading inaccurate deliverables or contact info into your workflows.

 IDP does more than ingest current contracts.
 It can help build new ones as well.
 If your organization has trouble maintaining language consistency between agreements, IDP is the tool you need.
 Extract key terms and add them into a new agreement.
 Search for contracts that share obligations or find contracts that don’t match the others.